|

 From the digital elevation map

-"Surface of the Alluvial
+"Surface of the Earth", Peter

 W. Sloss, NOAA/NGDC, 1994.
-Rocky

 Mountain National Park, Colorado